 Thai mall shooting victim's mother bids emotional farewell at cremation

+NONTHABURI (Thailand) — Among the hundreds mourning Moe Myint on Sunday (Oct 8) was the mother of the Burmese victim of last week's shooting rampage at a Bangkok mall, seemingly dazed at the cremation ceremony on the outskirts of the Thai capital.

-NONTHABURI, Thailand : Among the hundreds mourning Moe Myint on Sunday was the mother of the Burmese victim of last week's shooting rampage at a Bangkok mall, seeming dazed at the cremation ceremony on the outskirts of the Thai capital.
+NONTHABURI (Thailand) — Among the hundreds mourning Moe Myint on Sunday (Oct 8) was the mother of the Burmese victim of last week's shooting rampage at a Bangkok mall, seemingly dazed at the cremation ceremony on the outskirts of the Thai capital.

 Moe Myint was one of two killed when a 14-year-old boy went on a shooting spree at the luxury Siam Paragon shopping centre in Bangkok's bustling commercial area on Tuesday.
 Five were wounded and hundreds of panicked shoppers raced to the exits as the gunshots rang out.